With momentum on his side, Kishida ready to roll out key policies on COVID-19 and economy

 On Tuesday, Matsuno revealed that the administration would launch three councils: One will be dedicated to reducing the regional and urban gap in digitalization, another will be focused on the promotion of digital, regulatory and administrative reforms and the third will aim to create a new model for the country’s social and welfare system.

-Under the council on social welfare, Matsuno said there would be a separate committee with the goal of raising incomes for nurses and those caring for the elderly and children, one of Kishida’s key campaign promises.
+Under the council on social welfare, Matsuno said there would be a separate committee with the goal of raising incomes for nurses and carers for the elderly and children, one of Kishida’s key campaign promises.

 To some extent, Kishida cleared the first hurdle Wednesday with the LDP and Komeito coming to an agreement on cash handouts for children.

 The LDP’s campaign pledge for handouts deliberately omitted figures and limited qualified recipients to people in need, such as part-time workers.
 Komeito, on the other hand, vowed to distribute ¥100,000 per child, regardless of household income, for the sake of expediency.
-Critics who argue in favor of balancing Japan’s budget criticize the plan as pork-barrel politics.
-Both parties' secretaries-general held meetings to hammer out the details.
+Critics who argue in favor of balancing Japan’s budget rebuke the plan as pork-barrel politics.
+Both parties’ secretaries-generals held meetings to hammer out the details.

-"The ruling party's policy is to build consensus with a sense of speed, so I think it was a good idea to aim for consensus at the secretary-general level from the beginning," said Komeito leader Natsuo Yamaguchi on Wednesday when he announced that the two parties had reached an agreement.
+“The ruling party’s policy is to build consensus with a sense of speed, so I think it was a good idea to aim for consensus at the secretary-general level from the beginning,” said Komeito leader Natsuo Yamaguchi on Wednesday when he announced the two parties had reached an agreement.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.